nathancarter/apisandbox/plan.md

-Extend the History class with these two members
- * `encode()` serializes the list of commands to a query string, without any environments or anything else (they would need to be recomputed)
- * `decode()` deserializes a query string into a history object and runs all the commands to regenerate everything else
 Extend the APISandbox namespace with two corresponding functions.
  * `permalink()` that creates a link to the current page, but with the query string encoding the results of `history.encode()`.